imadbenazzouz/my-first-website-2024/README.md

 # my-first-website-2024
-My first website when I started learning web design in 2024
+This is my first website, created in 2024 while I was learning the basics of web design.
+A simple project reflecting my early steps and curiosity in coding.